d3edle/Memory-but-E-Waste/README.md

 ## Startup

-This game requires the pygame module to run
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+This game requires the pygame module to run.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install it.

 ```bash
 pip install pygame